The 1031 Trap

 Don’t Sell.
 Refi

-It took those investors years to extricate themselves, at great cost in time, money, and reputation.
-One eventually got busy trying to buy back some of the same properties they had sold years ago, now at astronomically higher prices.
-All were much worse off than if they had simply held onto their portfolios and refinanced as valuation rose.
+It took those investors years to extricate themselves, at significant cost in time, money, and reputation.
+One eventually got busy trying to buy back some of the same properties they had sold years ago, now at astronomically higher prices!
+All were much worse off than if they had simply held onto their portfolios and refinanced as valuations rose.
 This is why many successful real estate investors rarely sell properties, despite a high price environment and the ability to do a 1031 exchange.
 If there’s nothing better to buy, they don’t sell.
+Instead, they refinance, which is tax-free, to expand their portfolios.

 LPs are Really Stuck

 Limited partners in a deal usually have little say or control over these decisions.
-The other partners, who may have abundant losses to cancel their gains or access to other deals for 1031 purposes, may be very happy to cash out, leaving the LPs with no options except to pay the tax or accept the best 1031 solution they can get their hands on.
-Note that not all deals welcome 1031 money since it can raise the cost and complexity for other partners, so their options may be even narrower.
+The primary controlling partners, who may have abundant losses to cancel their gains or access to other deals for 1031 purposes, may be very happy to cash out, leaving the LPs with no options except to pay the tax or accept the best 1031 solution they can get their hands on.
+Note that not all deals welcome 1031 money since it can raise the cost and complexity for other partners, so options for LPs may be even narrower.

 Placeholders